A LANDING PAGE

 Household Survey

-For those that were already unemployed the news was not as good as the headlines.
-The average duration of unemployment rose from 19.5 weeks to 20.4 weeks.
-The percent of people who have been unemployed 27 weeks of more increased from 18.5% to 19.4%.
+For those people who were already unemployed, the news was not encouraging.
+The average duration of unemployment rose from 21.5 weeks to 21.6 weeks.
+The percent of people who have been unemployed for 27 weeks or more rose from 19.1% to 19.8%.

 Conclusions